Best Way to Freeze Green Beans

 Get some boiling water with salt going on the stove.
 I use a large stew pot filled about 3/4 of the way with water and about one tablespoon of salt

-Once you have a full, rolling boil going, sink the prepared beans into the salted water until they are very bright green.
-This will not take long!
+Once you have a full, rolling boil going, plunge the prepared beans into the salted water until they are very bright green.
+Thankfully, this will not take long!
+(A big difference from canning.)
 Keep your eye on them.

 Drain the beans and plunge them into the bowl of icy water.
 This can easily be achieved by using a slotted spoon taking them directly from the stove.